opengovsg/engineering-practices/source-control/branching.md

 - Pushing to branch should be restricted to certain teams/users, and bots
 - Prevent force pushes

+For `staging` and `uat`:

+- Pushing to branch should be restricted to certain teams/users

 For `release`:

 - Require reviews and status checks to pass before merging